May 21, 2025, 2:57 p.m. | Charles U | 33 |

 Conclusion

-You’ve successfully integrated AWS S3 with Django for managing static and media files.
-This setup ensures your app is scalable and files are served reliably.
+By following this guide, you’ve integrated AWS S3 with Django to manage static and media files efficiently.
+This setup ensures your app scales smoothly and serves files reliably.